 Despite enough evidence pointing to ACEs causing a host of chronic illnesses, scoliosis, in most cases is still deemed as idiopathic.
 Doctors still claim to not know what causes scoliosis nor do why more girls than boys develop this condition.

-In my search for a cure for scoliosis, I have was surprised to note that more girls than boys get this condition.
+In my search for a cure for scoliosis, I was surprised to note that more girls than boys get this condition.
 Even among the list of celebrities, women are the majority.

 What could be the reason?
 Do more women carry this ‘disease-causing gene’ that makes them more susceptible to scoliosis?